The Spotless Bride of Christ: A Radiant, Perfected, Pure Church

 •• Adam was pure, sinless, blameless.
 Eve — a pure, sinless virgin — was presented by God to Adam.

-- •• Look upon the glorious Revelation 12 woman as Christ’s called Bride, the Church — the “radiant church, without stain or wrinkle or any other blemish, but holy and blameless” (Ephesians 5:27).
+- •• Look upon the end-time, glorious Revelation 12 woman as Christ’s pure, spotless Bride, the Church — the “radiant church, without stain or wrinkle or any other blemish, but holy and blameless” (Ephesians 5:27).

 Genesis 2:15, 18-25 The LORD God took the man and put him in the Garden of Eden to work it and take care of it....
 The LORD God said, “It is not good for the man to be alone.
 I will make a helper suitable for him.” ...
 So the LORD God caused the man to fall into a deep sleep; and while he was sleeping, he took one of the man’s ribs and closed up the place with flesh.
 Then the LORD God made a woman from the rib he had taken out of the man, and he brought her to the man.
 The man said, This is now bone of my bones and flesh of my flesh; she shall be called ‘woman,’ for she was taken out of man.”